 We photographed M97 and M108 on our 12th Episode of Galactic Hunter.
 Check it out if you are planning on capturing the two as we talk about several important things to know including how to frame the pair nicely.

 Constellation: Canes Venatici

-NGC 4631 is a barred galaxy in Canes Venatici that is seen edge-on.
+Back to galaxies, we have NGC 4631, which is a barred galaxy in Canes Venatici that is seen edge-on.
 It has a slightly distorted edge, making it look like a whale.
 It is located 28 million light-years away and is about the same size as our Milky Way.
 It is too thin and dim to be seen with the naked eye and is almost impossible to spot with binoculars.

 The Whale Galaxy is pretty faint, but like M97, it is a popular target for amateur astrophotographers because it also has a neighbor nearby, the Hockey Stick Galaxy (NGC 4654/4657).
 The Whale also has a dwarf companion, the tiny elliptical galaxy NGC 4627.

 You should easily be able to capture all three objects easily unless you are using a very large instrument.

 As you can see in the image above from the Hubble Space Telescope, the Whale Galaxy is full of details!
 It also has a gradient range of colors, which can be difficult to process for beginners.